 Slovenska Beach is mostly pebbled but in some smaller parts on its ends is sandy.
 Also, there is a concrete dock in the middle of the beach, where a lot of tourist boats start to the local island of St. Nikola, St. Stefan Beach, or Jaz Beach.

 ST. NIKOLA BEACH

 Facing Slovenska beach lies the isle Sveti Nikola (St Nicolas) with its own beach.
-This is the largest island of this area of the Adriatic.
-The length of 2 km and its position closes the Gulf of Budva.
+This is the largest island in this area of the Adriatic.
+The length of 2 km and its position is close to the Gulf of Budva.
 The island is covered with typical Mediterranean vegetation, most of the conifer trees.
-It represents a haven for birds and is also rich in small game and deers.
+It represents a haven for birds and is also rich in small games and deer.
 The island is called Školj by locals, which comes from Italian scoglio or from Venetian scogio meaning islet or reef.
 The island has three sandy beaches 840m long in total, with a surface of 2,700 m².
 The beaches are pebbled, and there is a restaurant and beach bar.

 Next to the beaches on the island, there is a church dedicated to St. Nicholas, the patron saint of sailors.
 It is supposed to have been built in the 16th century.
 It was renovated in 1864 as a simple, single-nave building.
 The church was registered as a cultural monument of the III category.
 In the devastating earthquake that hit Montenegro in 1979, the church was almost completely destroyed but was later rebuilt.
 Around the church is a cemetery that was active until 1936, but is rarely open to visitors.